dejayillegal/thecueRoom_V2_fb/docs/PLAYLISTS.md

 ## Security

-- All admin endpoints check for admin role
+- All admin endpoints check for admin role before processing
-- Track suggestions limited to artists and admins
+- Track suggestions properly scoped: artists can ONLY see their own submissions, admins see all
+- Status query parameters ignored for non-admin users to prevent enumeration
-- SQL injection prevented by Drizzle ORM
+- SQL injection prevented by Drizzle ORM parameterized queries
-- XSS protection through input validation
+- XSS protection through input validation and Zod schema enforcement
-- Audit trail for all playlist changes
+- Complete audit trail for all playlist changes with user attribution